Page 2: Early mountaineering

 Beekeeper, mountaineer, philanthropist

-This biography was written by Shaun Barnett and was first published in the Dictionary of New Zealand Biography in 2010.
+This biography, written by Shaun Barnett, was first published in the Dictionary of New Zealand Biography in 2010.

 The heavy beekeeping work made Hillary fit.
 Despite its demands, he made excursions into the Waitākere Ranges with the Radiant Living Tramping Club, an adjunct of the School of Radiant Living, which taught a holistic philosophy of physical, psychological and spiritual health.
 Here, Hillary discovered joy in the outdoors, love of the bush and the ability to carry a heavy pack.
 But by 1940 he was ready for higher hills.
 On a short Southern Alps holiday he made a modest scramble up Mt Ollivier (1,933 metres) on the Sealy Range above Mount Cook village: ‘the happiest day I had ever spent’.1 It was his first ascent.